Rocky River Regional Wastewater Treatment Plant

 Cabarrus County, North Carolina

 Coddle Creek Reservoir/Lake Howell is a 1,300-acre reservoir impoundment that provides a raw water supply for the Coddle Creek Water Treatment Plant and the Kannapolis Water Treatment Plant.
 The impoundment dam is approximately 2,400 feet in length and consists of zoned earth fill.
 The principal spillway consists of three 75 feet wide by 5 feet high crest gates that allow the water elevation to be controlled between 645 feet and 650 feet.
 An auxiliary spillway and emergency spillway are also part of the dam.
 The drainage basin for Coddle Creek Reservoir/Lake Howell is approximately 47 square miles in parts of Cabarrus, Rowan and Iredell Counties.
-The total water impounded is approximately 5 billion gallons, which allows for a daily safe yield of approximately 28 million gallons.
+The total water impounded is between approximately 5 and 6 billion gallons, depending on the lake level between the water elevations of 645 feet and 650 feet.

 Coddle Creek Reservoir/Lake Howell was constructed in 1992-1993 by Cabarrus County.
 Operation and maintenance is performed by WSACC.